therightnee/Udacity-Self-Driving-Car-Nanodegree/T1P5_VehicleDetection/writeup_template.md

 I attempted to implement sub-sampling both to improve detection rates and also increase the scale range that I could cycle through.
 My current method calculates the HOG for every patch fed into the classifier, which is computationally intensive.
 If I could just calculate the HOG features once and extract that information it would be much more efficient, and possibly more capable.

-Another issue that is apparent in the output video is that I chose poorly regarding the colorspace.
+Another issue that is apparent in the output video is that I chose poorly regarding the colorspace implementation, either in training or the channel separation.
 The classifier easily detects dark colored vehicles, but largely ignores the white one.
 It is able to pick up some features like the headlights, tires, and rear window, but is unable to piece these elements together into one holistic object.

+Finally, one of the most persistent, and frustrating, issues was poor classification.
+I believe I needed to trian my classifier on a greater set of images than just the GTI and KTTT set, because it was recognizing road elements as vehicles.